 House of Hope has officially received Bank of America’s prestigious “Neighborhood Builders” grant for 2015.
 The two-year $200,000 grant will launch a major food services job training program for homeless men and women, says Jean Johnson, executive director, show here at right, with Bill Hatfield, the bank’s Rhode Island Market President.
 Hatfield, presenting the award on Nov.
 10 at the Chase Center Auditorium, Rhode Island School of Design in Providence, said the award has gone to 13 nonprofit organizations in the state since 2007, for a total outlay by bank of $2.6 million.
 The job training program will utilize new kitchen and dining facilities at House of Hope’s Harrington Hall shelter in Cranston, which is undergoing a major refurbishing.
 The shelter houses up to 140 men every night.
 Click to read more

-Winter is here and our residents need your help!
+Spring is here and our residents need your help!

 House of Hope CDC Needs Your Help!